simongapp/PyLTSpice_macOS/Readme.md

 Clone this git and either use locally or add to your path.

 ## Usage
+### Features
+- Run simulations in LTSpice and read out the results
+- Plot the results with the debug function or do it on your own
+- Plot the .asc circuit

+### Examples
 You can find the complete documentation at [readthedocs.io](https://pyltspice-macos.readthedocs.io/en/latest/index.html)
 Refer to the example below or check out the [Example folder](https://github.com/simongapp/PyLTSpice_macOS/tree/main/Examples)
 ```python